avinetworks/avi-helm-charts/docs/AKO/values.md

 ### L7Settings.noPGForSNI

 Currently http caching is not available on PoolGroups from the Avi controller.
 AKO uses poolgroups for canary style deployments.
-If a customer does not require canary deployments and they an immediate requirement for HTTP caching then this flag can be helpful.
+If a customer does not require canary deployments and they have an immediate requirement for HTTP caching then this flag can be helpful.
 This flag is set to `false` by default that means AKO encourages users to not use this feature because it would be deprecated in the future when pool groups implement http caching in the Avi controller.

 If this flag is set to `true` then AKO would program http policy set rules to switch between pools instead of poolgroups.
 This feature only applies to secure FQDNs.